There are three metro lines in Rome. For info on bus and metro lines see:

 Trying to flag a taxi down in the street can be frustrating, best walk to the nearest taxi rank (there is one in every major square).
 If you call a taxi by phone (060609) there is a fixed maximum call charge to be added to the first unit: € 2.00 if the arrival of the taxi is expected within 5 minutes of the call; € 4.00 if the arrival of the taxi is expected within 10 minutes of the call; € 6.00 if the arrival of the taxi is expected more than 10 minutes after the call.

-Make sure the taxi meter is switched on prior to starting the journey, if not ask driver to get it going.
+Make sure the taxi meter is switched on prior to starting the journey, if not ask the driver to get it going.
 Always ask to be given a receipt.
 The receipt must include: details of the journey, licence number, fare and the driver’s signature.
-If possible, take a picture of the licence number on the door, just in case.
+If possible, you may want to take a picture of the licence number on the door, just in case.

 For more info on transportation in Rome see: